jwallwork23/TohokuAdapt/README.md

 ## TohokuAdapt : anisotropic mesh adaptivity applied to the 2011 Tohoku tsunami ##

-In this code, anisotropic mesh adaptivity is applied to solving the linearised shallow water equations in Firedrake.
+In this code, anisotropic mesh adaptivity is applied to solving the linearised shallow water equations in [Firedrake][1], using the [PRAgMaTIc][2] toolbox.

 Here you will find:
 * A ``utils`` directory, containing the necessary functions for implementation of isotropic and anisotropic mesh